It was 50 years ago today

 The Old Boys were on campus to attend the Closing Ceremony and then stay on for a cruise on the lake—Kim Morton ‘88 had chartered the Peerless II—and a dinner.
 Some have visited many times over the years, though others haven’t.
 Jim Wallace ’70 was back on campus for the first time since he graduated.
 There were two sons of the founders, Bill Morris ’73 and John East ’71.
 A few of them were staying that night in the Bricks, though it wasn’t called that when they were residents there.
 It looked different, too, three buildings instead of one.

 There’s also the school’s first valedictorian, John Shelly ’69, and he introduced this year's valedictorian at Closing.
 As we were waiting for the ceremony to start that morning, I asked him what his speech was about, now more than half a century ago.
 He says “the coureur de bois” though is hazy on the details.
-Yet, unbeknownst to us, Kim had found a framed copy of the speech in the archives, and we came across it just before dinner, set on a table with other photos, books, copies of the “Gazebo Gazette.”
+Yet, unbeknownst to us, Kim had found a framed copy of the speech in the archives.
+He and I happened across it just before dinner, set on a table with other photos, books, and copies of the “Gazebo Gazette.”
 It began, “Your Honour, Mr Chairman, Mr. Perry, Ladies and Gentlemen.
 It is indeed a great privilege to give the first valedictory address at Rosseau Lake School.”

 The mention of the coureur de bois was in reference to the school year they had just completed.
 “Like the coureur de bois struggling in this vast country, we too have had to face certain hardships weighing heavily on our frames.”
-Which was maybe pouring it on a bit thick, but, then again, maybe not.
-I watch as John bends to read it and then take out his phone to take a photo.
+I watch as John bends to read it, then take out his phone to take a photo.
 “My grandkids will never believe this,” he says.

 "He said very few words, but he did say, ‘would you like to come here?’ and I said ‘yes I would.’"